-There are many techniques for improving project management in your organization.
-There are many newer technologies and project management tools that can replace your existing technologies.
-Why these help is not always because they are inherently better or improved over what you had before.
+There are many techniques for improving project management in our organization.
+There are many newer technologies and project management tools that can replace our existing technologies.
+Why these help is not always because they are inherently better or improved over what we had before.
 Often, it is just the key act of changing in an orderly and well thought out manner that makes the huge difference.

 I was an experienced manager.
 I had years, actually – decades, of experience in Information Technology (IT) management and software development.
 This was a new job however.
 I didn’t know the domain very well.
 I had not worked on these kinds of products before.